slayvi/cloudprogramming/README.md

 ```
 null_resource.build_and_push (local-exec): Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?
 ```
-In that case, simply start the Docker Desktop application.
+In that case, simply start the Docker Desktop application. <br />
 For Linux, you additionaly may need to remove the file */var/run/docker.sock*.